Great Morava

-The Great Morava (Велика Морава, /sh/) is the final section of the Morava (Морава), a major river system in Serbia.
+The Great Morava (Велика Морава, /sh/; Morava Mare) is the final section of the Morava (Морава), a major river system in Serbia.

 Etymology

 According to Predrag Komatina from the Institute for Byzantine Studies in Belgrade, the Great Morava is named after the Merehani, an early Slavic tribe who were still unconquered by the Bulgars during the time of the Bavarian Geographer.
 However, after 845, the Bulgars added these Slavs to their societas (they are last mentioned in 853).

 Length

 The Great Morava begins at the confluence of the South Morava and the West Morava, located near the village of Stalać, a major railway junction in Central Serbia.
 From there to its confluence with the Danube northeast of the city of Smederevo, the Velika Morava is 185 km long.
 With its longer branch, the West Morava, it is 493 km long.
-The South Morava, which represents the natural headwaters of the Morava, used to be longer than the West Morava, but due to the regulations of river bed and melioration, it is shorter nowadays.
+The South Morava, which represents the natural headwaters of the Morava, used to be longer than the West Morava, but due to the regulations of the riverbed and melioration, it is shorter nowadays.

-At one time (regulations were made on all three branches making them shorter) the Morava was over 600 km long.
+At one time (before regulation shortened all three branches) the Morava was over 600 km long.
 Today, the most distant water source in the Morava watershed is the source of the Ibar River, the right and longest tributary of the Zapadna Morava, originating in Montenegro, which gives the Ibar-West Morava-Great Morava river system a length of 550 km, which still makes it the longest waterway in the Balkan Peninsula.